 Travel to Hakone, among Japan’s most popular hot-spring resorts, and view the forested slopes of Hakone National Park, an area encompassing coastlines, mountains, lakes and more than 1,000 volcanic islands.
 Embark on a scenic cruise of Lake Ashi, gliding past the wooded mountain slopes that enclose it.
-Then, board the Komagatake Ropeway and soar through the clouds on this inspiring aerial tramway.
-Weather permitting, you are treated to spectacular views of Mount Fuji.
+Board an aerial tram for stunning views of Mount Fuji.
 Stroll the grassy hillsides of Hakone’s Open Air Museum, taking in sculptures and artwork from the likes of Picasso and Henry Moore.
-Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn).
+Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan.

 TAKAYAMA | BULLET TRAIN RIDE & OLD TOWN

 This morning, travel like a local by rail to Takayama, changing trains en route in Nagoya.
 For the first leg of your journey, you are whisked at speeds of up to 175 miles per hour on a bullet train, while the second leg is a scenic delight, following a series of gorges as it travels deep into the mountains.
 Upon arrival in Takayama, visit the Takayama Float Festival Exhibition Hall to view the city’s portable parade shrines; the Folkcraft Museum; and the city’s Old Town, where you stroll streets and buildings preserved from Japan’s prosperous Edo period (1600–1868).
 Later, check in to your accommodations offering magnificent views of the Northern Japanese Alps.